-Physical structure: disturbance Percentage cover at, and in local vicinity of, a representative number of 2m x 2m monitoring stops Ground disturbed by human and animal paths, scree running or vehicles less than 10% Attribute and target based on Perrin et al. (2014).
-See the uplands supporting document for further details Indicators of local distinctiveness Occurrence and population size No decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat This includes species on the Flora (Protection) Order, 2015 (FPO) and/or Red Lists (Byrne et al., 2009; Regan et al., 2010; Lockhart et al., 2012; Wyse Jackson et al., 2016, etc.).
-Roche et al. (2014) compiled and mapped existing rare and notable plant records for the SAC, including the FPO listed and Vulnerable parsley fern ( Cryptogramma crispa ) (Wyse Jackson et al., 2016) which was previously recorded in this habitat, and the FPO listed and Vulnerable moss Hedwigia integrifolia (Lockhart et al., 2012) which was subsequently refound by Hodd (2015) in association with the habitat, with the Near Threatened moss Grimmia decipiens (see Hodd, 2015).
-No relevant species were recorded in this habitat during the NSUH; however, new records should be considered within this attribute.
+Indicators of local Occurr distinctiveness popula n x 2m monitoring scree running or vehicles less than 10% details rrence and lation size No decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat This includes species on the Flora (Protection) Order, 2015 and/or Red Lists (Byrne et al., 2009; Regan et al., 2010; Lockhart et al., 2012; Wyse Jackson et al., 2016, etc.).
+Roche et al. (2014) compiled and mapped existing rare and notable plant records for the SAC and added any new records collected during the NSUH.
+Any new records should be considered within this attribute.
 See the uplands supporting document for further details